 - Aggressive Behavior - Aggressively operating a vehicle could result in wrongful death or severe injuries of innocent passengers and motorists.

-- Driving Distracted - The trucker should never use their mobile phone, send text messages, or read their email while operating their commercial vehicle.
+- Driving Distracted - The trucker should never use their mobile phone, send text messages, or read their email while operating their commercial truck.
 Distracted driving could lead to severe harm or death.

-- Driving under the Influence - If the truckers involved in an accident, law enforcement will often perform a test at the accident scene to determine if the truck driver consumed alcohol or took illegal drugs.
+- Driving under the Influence - If the truckers involved in a wreck, law enforcement will often perform a test at the accident scene to determine if the truck driver consumed alcohol or took illegal drugs.

 - Improperly Loaded or Overloaded Cargo - If the worker overloads or incorrectly loads the tractor-trailer, any shift in the cargo can cause a serious problem when in transport.
 The shipment may move unexpectedly and cause a rollover.

 - Driving Drowsy - Maintaining tight schedules often means the trucker must drive for hours on end, which can lead to fatigue and drowsy driving.

 Sometimes, an accident scene reconstructionist will determine the trucker is responsible for causing an accident because of their erratic movements or exhaustion when meeting the demands of the tight schedule.